ManoW3/PNMSFronted/readme.md

 Based on the following ideas that will be available in the Google Document, further instructions/tasks will be assigned on the Jira Board. https://docs.google.com/document/d/1wfXWhF8yolZ5Yjtvt3zUkc-ILa4Y6C0nClKVRnsHg1I/edit?usp=sharing

-## Create a service that helps students from otehr countries that came to America learn english.
+## Create a service that helps students from other countries that came to America learn english.
 They will first start off with learning the lesson, and then as a final test, they will be speaking to an A.I. chatbot that will grade their conversation and to see if they should continue on or if they need more work.